 What it hasn’t achieved is to cut down on the number of smokers in the country, according to some reports.
 Whether that’s because not enough has been done to discourage smoking, or because people who smoke don’t really care to quit, is anybody’s guess.

-One thing for certain is that the props to help those who do want to give up nicotine patches, nicotine gum, lozenges, etc.— disappeared from drugstores across the country while ago.
+Props to help those who do want to give up —including nicotine patches, nicotine gum, lozenges, etc.— disappeared from drugstores across the country a while ago, although a form of nicotine lozenges have been making a comeback.

 The ban on the —highly profitable, by the way— sale of loose cigarettes has been widely ignored.
 These are still openly available on thousands of street stalls, at markets, outside Metro stations, at traffic lights.
 In some districts where health inspectors have shown up to admonish vendors in breach of the ban, the sale stopped for a while and then resumed surreptitiously among trusted customers.
 But if the prohibition was aimed at keeping cigarettes out of the hands of minors, it could be said to have worked.
 At least you’d be hard pressed to find vendors selling tobacco to the under-aged, and this is true of local shops as well.